Domotrique/okovision_2023/README.md

 ## OKOVISION SETUP

+You can now open a web browser and go to your server address, which is probably http://localhost:80

-Now, I invite you to check the very well explained documentation from @stawen [here](https://okovision.dronek.com/documentation/configuration/setup/)
+Next, I invite you to check the very well explained documentation from @stawen [here](https://okovision.dronek.com/documentation/configuration/setup/)

 ## AND NOW?